insidepacket/vcf-terraform-modules/passwdmgmt/docs/quickstart.md

   account_type          = "SERVICE"
 }
 ```
-YOu can see the complete example in the docs folder.
+You can see the complete example in the docs folder.

 When apply your template, use `terraform apply -parallelism=1`.